emergency22/Firefighter-Cheatsheet/resources/design-document.md

 ## 6.2. _GetApparatus Endpoint_

-_Name: GetApparatus_
+_Name: GetApparatus_ <br>
-_Description: _After saving the Apparatus, the user should then be able to see the saved Apparatus in their account.
-This will be accomplished via a GET request to the apparatus table based on userName._
+_Description: After saving the Apparatus, the user should then be able to see the saved Apparatus in their account.
+This will be accomplished via a GET request to the apparatus table based on userName._  <br>
-_HTTP Method: GET_
+_HTTP Method: GET_  <br>
-_Path: /apparatus/get_
+_Path: /apparatus/get_ <br>
-_Request Body: empty_
+_Request Body: empty_ <br>
 _Errors: "ERROR.
-Cannot obtain apparatus."_
+Cannot obtain apparatus."_ <br>

 <img src="../resources/images/getApparatusData.PNG">

 ## 6.3 _SaveApparatus Endpoint_

-_Name: SaveApparatus_
+_Name: SaveApparatus_ <br>
 _Description: While logged in and on an Edit Apparatus page, the user will be able to enter in Apparatus and save those items to the database.
-This will be accomplished via a POST request to an Apparatus Table._
+This will be accomplished via a POST request to an Apparatus Table._ <br>
-_HTTP Method: POST_
+_HTTP Method: POST_ <br>
-_Path: /apparatus/save_
+_Path: /apparatus/save_ <br>
-_Request Body: userName, apparatusTypeAndNumber, fireDept_
+_Request Body: userName, apparatusTypeAndNumber, fireDept_ <br>
-_Errors: "ERROR: Cannot save apparatus."_
+_Errors: "ERROR: Cannot save apparatus."_ <br>

 <img src="../resources/images/postSaveApparatus.PNG">

 ## 6.4 _GetHoses Endpoint_

-_Name: GetHoses_
+_Name: GetHoses_ <br>
 _Description: While logged in and on an Edit Hoses page, the user will be able to see the saved Hoses on a particular Apparatus.
-This will be accomplished via a GET request to the apparatus table based on userName and apparatusTypeAndNumber._
+This will be accomplished via a GET request to the apparatus table based on userName and apparatusTypeAndNumber._ <br>
-_HTTP Method: GET_
+_HTTP Method: GET_ <br>
-_Path: /hoses/get/userName/apparatusTypeAndNumber_
+_Path: /hoses/get/userName/apparatusTypeAndNumber_ <br>
-_Request Body:
+_Request Body: empty_  <br>
-_Errors: "ERROR: Cannot obtain hoses."_
+_Errors: "ERROR: Cannot obtain hoses."_ <br>

 ## 6.5 _SaveHose Endpoint_

-_Name: SaveHose_
+_Name: SaveHose_ <br>
 _Description: While logged in and on an Edit Hoses page, the user will be able to enter in Hoses and save those items to the database.
-This will be accomplished via a POST request to an Apparatus Table, based on userName and apparatusTypeAndNumber._
+This will be accomplished via a POST request to an Apparatus Table, based on userName and apparatusTypeAndNumber._ <br>
-_HTTP Method: POST_
+_HTTP Method: POST_ <br>
-_Path: /hoses/save_
+_Path: /hoses/save_ <br>
-_Request Body: userName, apparatusTypeAndNumber, name, color, length, hoseDiameter, waterQuantityInGallons
+_Request Body: userName, apparatusTypeAndNumber, name, color, length, hoseDiameter, waterQuantityInGallons_ <br>
-_Errors: "ERROR: Cannot save apparatus."_
+_Errors: "ERROR: Cannot save apparatus."_ <br>

 ## 6.6 _UpdateHose Endpoint_

-_Name: UpdateHose_
+_Name: UpdateHose_ <br>
 _Description: While logged in and on an Edit Hoses page, the user will be able to enter hose values and save those items to the database.
-This will be accomplished via a PUT request to an Apparatus Table, based on userName and apparatusTypeAndNumber._
+This will be accomplished via a PUT request to an Apparatus Table, based on userName and apparatusTypeAndNumber._ <br>
-_HTTP Method: PUT_
+_HTTP Method: PUT_ <br>
-_Path: /hoses/save_
+_Path: /hoses/save_ <br>
-_Request Body: userName, apparatusTypeAndNumber, name, color, length, hoseDiameter, waterQuantityInGallons
+_Request Body: userName, apparatusTypeAndNumber, name, color, length, hoseDiameter, waterQuantityInGallons_ <br>
-_Errors: "ERROR: Cannot update apparatus."_
+_Errors: "ERROR: Cannot update apparatus."_ <br>

 # 7. Tables

 _The service will be initially populated with a Coefficient table that will have coefficient data for each hose diameter.
-Additionally, an Apparatus table will also be utilized._
+Additionally, an Apparatus table will also be utilized._ <br>

 **Coefficient Table:** Hose diameter will be the Primary Key.<br>
 [Hose diameter in inches (Coefficient)] <br>